uchicago-cs/chiwebsite/chitcp/installing.rst

 chiTCP requires at least ``protobuf`` 2.6.1 and ``protobuf-c`` 1.0.2.
-If these versions are not available as packages on your operating system, you will need to install from source.
+If these versions are not available as packages on your operating system, you will need to install them from source.
 You can find the appropriate tarballs at http://code.google.com/p/protobuf/ and http://code.google.com/p/protobuf-c/.

 On most UNIX systems, you should be able to install ``protobuf`` by running the